CTSRD-CHERI/de10pro-dram-stats/README.md

 outlines what is in the standard, but the official standard document contains much more detail.

+## Quick use

+A prebuilt FPGA image and software elf are in prebuilt/ and can be run using the `analyse_ddr.sh` script.

 ## Accessing the SPD EEPROM

 The SPD EEPROM is accessed over a [System Management Bus